guillaume117/abstractNN/docs/quickstart.rst

 Quick Start Guide
 =================

-This guide will get you started with AbstClaud in 5 minutes.
+This guide will get you started with AbstractNN in 5 minutes.

 Basic Verification
 ------------------